Kapadia Multispeciality Hospital

 Small, asymptomatic femoral hernias may not necessitate medical attention.
 Doctors may keep an eye on your condition to see if your symptoms worsen.
 Surgical treatment is required for moderate to large femoral hernias, especially if they are causing any discomfort.

-There are two types of surgery for treating femoral hernia- Open surgery and Laparoscopic surgery
+There are two types of femoral hernia surgery - Open surgery and Laparoscopic surgery.

 Book an Appointment